On 25th May 2018, the EU introduced a new regulation – the General Data Protection Regulation or GDPR.

-The only third-party who has access to your data outside of Community Gardens Ireland is Mailchimp that manages our newsletters and mailing lists.
+The only third-party who has access to your data outside of Community Gardens Ireland is Google Forms for membership requests and Mailchimp that manages our newsletters and mailing lists.
 They follow strict data protection guidelines, processing your data in compliance with the Irish Data Protection legislation and EU General Data Protection Regulation.
 We do not share your information with any parties outside of Community Gardens Ireland

 To make our website work properly, we sometimes place small data files called cookies on your device.
 Most big websites do this too.

 A cookie is a small text file that a website saves on your computer or mobile device when you visit the site.
 It enables the website to remember your actions and preferences (such as login, language, font size and other display preferences) over a period of time, so you don’t have to keep re-entering them whenever you come back to the site or browse from one page to another.